 The quality of your database records have a direct impact on your overall marketing technology expenses.
 The cost of your marketing automation platform, most of the time, depends on the number of records in your database.
 Keeping bad data bloats your system and your bill.
 Deleting the records you don’t need leads to lower costs when your contract needs to be renewed.

 You can save money with the following best practices:

-CRM data which shouldn’t be used for marketing purposes , needs to be out of your marketing database.
+Some CRM data shouldn’t be used for marketing purposes; it needs to be out of your marketing database.
 In most marketing automation platforms, you have the ability to customize your synchronization to avoid records spilling over.
 Macro’s experts help many companies do this to keep costs under control.